 39.23 College or school of veterinary medicine.
-The coordinating council for higher education shall authorize the board of regents of state universities or the board of regents of the university of Wisconsin to establish a school or college of veterinary medicine if studies by the coordinating council in consultation with the council on education of the American veterinary medical association, confirm the need for such school or college and results of these studies are approved by the legislature Findings and recommendations shall be reported to the 1971 legislature by March 1, 1971
+The coordinating council for higher education shall authorize the board of regents of the university of Wisconsin system to establish a school or college of veterinary medicine if studies by the coordinating council in consultation with the council on education of the American veterinary medical association, confirm the need for such school or college and results of these studies are approved by the legislature.
+Findings and recommendations shall be reported to the 1971 legislature by March 1, 1971.